Editor’s note: This article was originally published in September 2024 and was updated to include new research and testing information.

 Despite the major role that testosterone plays in men’s health, it’s easy to overlook how habits like alcohol consumption can throw it out of whack.

 So stay informed, listen to your body, talk to your doctor if symptoms show up, and work towards lifestyle changes that deliver health benefits that extend far beyond testosterone.
-Last but not least, if you’re worried about fertility, be sure to consult a specialist before starting any kind of testosterone therapy.
+Last but not least, if you’re worried about fertility, be sure to consult a specialist before starting any testosterone therapy.

 Have you ever experienced low testosterone and want to share your story with us?
 Give us a shout-out in the comments below so we can contact you.
 Or, email us at [email protected].